 The jewel of the St. James Creek Preserve is The St. Jude Nature Trail.
 Enter the approximate one-mile round trip trail at the marked mailbox on Stabile Road (off Laratonda) and see Southern Florida as it once was.
 The trail begins in flatlands and passes through a mangrove forest.
 All vegetation on the trail, which is still being restored, is native to this area.
 Interestingly, the trail is built on an old roadbed constructed several decades ago by the St. Jude Harbor Corporation as part of an intended "St. Jude Parkway."
 The "Parkway" was to be a boulevard lined with shopping centers and restaurants leading to a skybridge connecting Pine Island to Punta Rassa at the north end of the Sanibel Causeway.
 Fortunately, the permits were withdrawn before further damage to the mangroves occurred

 The Eagle Preserve is owned by Lee County but forms a part of the St. James Creek Preserve and is managed by both the County and The Calusa Land Trust.
 The Calusa Land Trust was instrumental in securing state funds for the purchase of the property.
 Rich Larkin, a Pine Island real estate broker and past Calusa Land Trust president negotiated the complicated purchase and donated his commission to the Trust.
-The 118-acre preserve is located between The St. James City Post Office and Castile Road and consists mainly of flatlands with cabbage palms, slash pines, and saw palmetto.
+The 118-acre preserve is located between the St. James City Post Office and Castile Road and consists mainly of flatlands with cabbage palms, slash pines, and saw palmetto.
 The Preserve is home during the winter to a pair of nesting bald eagles, who in early 1998 were noted feeding an unknown number of eaglets.
 A fence around the preserve protects the eagles, which can be seen soaring over the southern end of Pine Island most winter days.
-Calusa Land Trust volunteers are developing a nature trail in the preserve and guided tours are being planned.
+Lee County is developing a nature trail in the preserve.

 Galt Nature Preserve